ELPiTiFOR/ObsCureRandomizer/README.md

 This documentation is not perfect, it will be upgraded and updated little by little.

+## Warning
+This program modifies your game files.
+If something goes wrong, a file could go corrupted and the game could stop working.
+I'm not responsible for the state of your game files, you should maybe make some backup of the files just in case.
+Specifically, you should make backups for all of the `$OBS_PATH\\data\\_levels\\x\\xxxx_n.tm` files and the `$OBS_PATH\\data\\_common\allitems.it` file, which are the only files this program modifies.

 ## Goal of the project
 The goal of this project is to provide a way to randomize the videogame ObsCure by Hydravision Entertainment.
 These are the different goals that could be